magoo/AuthTables/README.md

 ## Limitations

-- Extra Paranoid users who frequently change hosts and clear cookies (VPN's and Incognito) will frequently appear as credential thiefs
+- Extra Paranoid users who frequently change hosts and clear cookies (VPN's and Incognito) will frequently appear as credential thiefs.
+A VPN switch alone or an incognito browser alone will not appear suspicious, but we cannot `OK` a complete change of appearance (both).
-- Authentications from users victimized by malware require very different approaches, as they will have access to their local machine identification and network
+- Authentications from users victimized by malware require very different approaches, as the adversary will have access to their local machine identification and network, bypassing AuthTables detection.
-- AuthTables cannot dictate how you will challenge a user who appears suspicious, but methods outside of true MFA may have their own vulnerabilities.
-For instance, email confirmation may suffer from a shared password with the original victim, allowing an attacker to confirm themselves as a real user.
+- AuthTables encourages you to challenge users who appears suspicious.
+However, methods outside of true MFA may have their own bypasses.
+For instance, email confirmation may suffer from a shared password with the original victim, allowing an attacker to confirm a new record for themselves.
-- Localized, personal account takeover, like "Friendly Fraud".
-These sorts of attacks may share a laptop or wifi, both of which would bypass protections from AuthTables.
+- Localized, personal account takeover, like "Friendly Fraud", bypasses AuthTables.
+Localize, personal attacks may share a laptop or wifi, both of which would bypass protections from AuthTables.

 ## Running With Docker